MicrosoftDocs/learn/learn-pr/advocates/cv-classify-bird-species/includes/3a-upload-images.md

 ## Option 1: Use the Custom Vision portal to upload and tag images

-The images must be uploaded and tagged subfolder by subfolder.
-For purposes of this exercise, you may wish to only upload images in 4-5 of the subfolders if your upload speeds are slower.
+The images must be uploaded and tagged individually by each subfolder.
+For this exercise, you might want to  upload images in only four or five of the subfolders depending on your upload speed.
 Keep in mind that when training a machine learning module, more and varied examples will yield better results.

 1. Create a project in the Custom Vision portal: